CT Clearinghouse

 The brain is made up of many parts that all work together as a team.
 Different parts of the brain are responsible for coordinating and performing specific functions.

-- The brain stem controls basic functions critical to life, such as heart rate, breathing, and sleeping.
+Controls basic functions critical to life, such as heart rate, breathing, and sleeping.

 The brain is a communications center consisting of billions of neurons, or nerve cells.
 Networks of neurons pass messages back and forth to different structures within the brain, the spinal column, and the peripheral nervous system.
 These nerve networks coordinate and regulate everything we feel, think, and do.

-- Neuron to Neuron
+Neuron to Neuron:

 Each nerve cell in the brain sends and receives messages in the form of electrical impulses.
-Once a cell receives and processes a message, it sends it on to other neurons. - Neurotransmitters
+Once a cell receives and processes a message, it sends it on to other neurons.

 The messages are carried between neurons by chemicals called neurotransmitters.
-(They transmit messages between neurons.) - Receptors

 The neurotransmitter attaches to a specialized site on the receiving cell called a receptor.
-A neurotransmitter and its receptor operate like a "key and lock," an exquisitely specific mechanism that ensures that each receptor will forward the appropriate message only after interacting with the right kind of neurotransmitter. - Transporters
+A neurotransmitter and its receptor operate like a “key and lock,” an exquisitely specific mechanism that ensures that each receptor will forward the appropriate message only after interacting with the right kind of neurotransmitter.

 Located on the cell that releases the neurotransmitter, transporters recycle these neurotransmitters (i.e., bringing them back into the cell that released them), thereby shutting off the signal between neurons.